 The IT and Operations Board (ITOB) is a standing committee set up by the Board of Directors that provides guidance concerning the investment strategy within the sphere of competence of the Bank Group's Digital Division in order to ensure the prudent and secure operation of the Bank Group.
+The IT and Operations Board has independent decision-making powers in matters referred to its competence by OTP Bank's Organisational and Operational Regulations, and performs a decision support function for other bodies of the Bank.
+The IT and Operations Board is an executive forum for dealing with possible differences of opinion in investment matters falling within the competence of the Digital Division.

 Members of the IT and Operations Board

-Chairman Tibor András Johancsik 8

-Péter Csányi 9
+Chairman Péter Csányi

 Deputy Chairman László Bencsik